 The VyOS project was started in late 2013 as a community fork of the GPL portions of Vyatta Core 6.6R1 with the goal of maintaining a free and open source network operating system in response to the decision to discontinue the community edition of Vyatta.
 Here everyone loves learning, older managers and new users.

 VyOS is primarily based on Debian GNU/Linux and the Quagga routing engine.
-Its configuration syntax and CLI are loosely derived from Juniper JUNOS as modelled by the XORP project, which was the original routing engine for Vyatta.
+Its configuration syntax and Command-Line Interface are loosely derived from Juniper JUNOS as modelled by the XORP project, which was the original routing engine for Vyatta.

-How is VyOS different from any other router distributions and platform?
+How it’s different from other router distributions and platforms?

-- It’s more than just a firewall and VPN, VyOS includes extended routing capabilities like OSPFv2, OSPFv3, BGP, VRRP, and extensive route policy mapping and filtering
+- More than just a firewall and VPN, VyOS includes extended routing capabilities like OSPFv2, OSPFv3, BGP, VRRP, and extensive route policy mapping and filtering.

 - Unified command line interface in the style of hardware routers.

 - Community driven.
-Patches are welcome and all code, bugs, and nightly builds are publicly accessible
+Patches are welcome and all code, bugs, and nightly builds are public.